 You will find that if you have put yourself forward over the nominations period it will say that it is ‘awaiting approval’.
 Do not panic!
 We review all nominations once the nomination period is over.

 *It’s also important to note that once the nomination period is over, you can will only be able to edit your manifesto and profile on the website for a few days.
-So be sure to make sure your manifesto, photo, slogan and other information is up to date and completed by March 6th at Midday.
+So be sure to make sure your manifesto, photo, slogan and other information is up to date and completed as soon as possible.

 If you see a message that says you're ineligible to stand or vote for a particular position please contact firstname.lastname@example.org.
 It's possible that you may not meet the requirements for that position or there may be a technical error.
 Please include your full name, student number and the specific position you would like to stand for in your email.